 What are the risks of aerosol and fomite transmission?

 Many people in a single space, talking, singing, whispering, shouting responses, etc.

 - reducing numbers to facilitate social distancing

-- ensuring ventilation is adequate for space, density and duration
+- ensuring ventilation is adequate for your space, number of people and duration.

-- Allowing ensuring everyone who CAN to wear a face mask
+- ensuring everyone who CAN wears a face covering

 - not having singing, shouted responses “good morning”, etc

 - ensuring no crowding/bottlenecks on entrance and exit

 How can I mitigate fomite transmission?

 - improving surface hygiene

 - social distancing